 All auditory learners should aim to ask questions during a lesson.
 Even a simple question will greatly increase information retention.
 This way, their teacher will put an idea into words, or paraphrase what they’ve been saying.

-Plus, this makes your child actively involved in the lesson, and shows the teacher that they’re paying attention!
+Plus, this makes your teen actively involved in the lesson, and shows the teacher that they’re paying attention!

 Use a dictaphone

 Using a dictaphone during class can be a great way to review a lesson without having to rely solely on textbooks or written information.
 Many audio players now come with recorders built in – but just make sure that the teacher knows that it’s there for study purposes (and not to help them ignore the lesson!)

 Also, Auditory learners could benefit from taping their notes once they’ve written them.
 This will force them to say out loud what they’ve just learnt in a way that makes sense to them – cementing it into their head.
 They can also use the spoken notes to revise later.